Go East Anglia

-Go East Anglia is a bus operator in Essex, Suffolk and Norfolk, owned by the Go-Ahead Group.
-The group consists of Konectbus and Hedingham & Chambers.
+Go East Anglia was a bus operator in Essex, Suffolk and Norfolk, owned by the Go-Ahead Group until its purchase by the Transport Made Simple Group on 1 October 2025.
+The group consisted of Konectbus and Hedingham & Chambers.

 History

 Go East Anglia was initially formed in 2010, when the Go-Ahead Group purchased Konectbus.

 In 2012, Go-Ahead also purchased Anglian Bus, Hedingham and Chambers.
 Anglian Bus was quickly merged into the Konectbus brand, rendering the name obsolete quickly.

+On 22 September 2025, it was announced that the Go-Ahead Group had agreed to sell Go East Anglia to the Transport Made Simple Group, who operate bus services in the region under the Central Connect brand.
+The Konnectbus brand was retained by the Transport Made Simple Group, with the sale being completed on 1 October.

 Subsidiaries

 Go East Anglia originally did not operate any buses in its own right, with all being legally operated by Konectbus Limited, H.C.Chambers & Son Limited or Hedingham & District Omnibuses Limited.
 However, the different companies remain distinct brands.
 In 2018, all the companies' vehicles were brought together under the Konectbus licence.

+In March 2025, Go East Anglia announced it would begin to consolidate its bus operations in the East of England under the Konectbus brand from June 2025.
+The original Konectbus operation was renamed Konectbus Norfolk, while the operations of Hedingham & Chambers were rebranded Konectbus Essex and Suffolk.